happner/happn-protocol/automated-docs/happn-2/current/protocol.md

 ```
 ###set a piece of data, and get the event back based on the subscription in the previous step

-*the item from the server with the property 'publication' is the emitted event - the other server -> client message is the response on the set action*
+*the item from the server with the _meta.type 'data' is the emitted event - the other server -> client message with _meta.type 'response' is the response on the set action*

 ###client -> server
 ```json